Morris Gelsthorpe

-Alfred Morris Gelsthorpe, DSO (26 February 1892 – 22 August 1968) was an English Anglican bishop and missionary.
-Known popularly as 'Gelly', he was the first Bishop in the Sudan.
+Alfred Morris Gelsthorpe (26 February 1892 – 22 August 1968) was an English Anglican bishop and missionary who served as the first Bishop in the Sudan.

 Early life

 He was educated at The King's School, Canterbury and matriculated to Hatfield College, Durham (part of Durham University) as an arts student in October 1911.
-He was part of the same Hatfield cohort as Percy Fewtrell, later to become Dean of Hobart.

 Military service

 In September 1914, not long after the outbreak of the First World War, Gelsthorpe, who had been an active member of the Durham University Officers' Training Corps in his time as a student, enlisted initially as a regular soldier in the Artists Rifles, but then received a commission the following month and transferred to the 8th battalion of the Durham Light Infantry as second lieutenant.

 He served on the Western Front in France, May 1915–September 1916, and April–September 1917; then in Mesopotamia, September 1917–January 1919.
 He received the Distinguished Service Order on attachment to the Machine Gun Corps and was twice mentioned in despatches.
 He finished the war with the rank of lieutenant colonel, despite his youthfulness.